kippnorcal/KIPP-NorCal-Python-Style-Guide/README.md

 ```

 ##### Wildcard Imports Using *<a id="wildcard-imports"></a>
-Avoid using * when importing.
-This method of import loads everything from that module or package into your module's
+Avoid using wildcard imports (*) when importing.
+This method of import loads everything from that module or package directly into your module's
 name space.
-In most cases, this is unecessary.
+In most cases, this is unnecessary.
 If you only need one object from a package or module, then explicitly
 import that object instead of everything with a wildcard.
 If you do need everything from a package or module,
 then import the package or module to avoid namespace issues.